Friday 15 August 1941

 In the Army Group Center sector, the German high command continues to debate whether or not to give up the "lightning rod" position at Yelnya.
 The German advance continues at Rogachev, but the going is slow elsewhere, though XII and XIII Corps appear in good shape to link up soon with XXXII Corps north of Gomel and trap some more Soviet soldiers.

-In the Army Group South sector, the Romanian continue their pause in their attack on Odessa as they bring forward forces.
+In the Army Group South sector, the Romanians continue their pause in their attack on Odessa as they bring forward forces.
 The German 6th Division of 11th Army runs into strong resistance at Nikolayev, and Soviets in a pocket near Kanev on the Dneipr are refusing to surrender.
 The Soviets at Nikolayev, while fighting a ferocious rearguard action and fooling the Germans into thinking they are making a stand there, continue evacuating while covered by naval forces.

 The Red Air Force sends 15 bombers to raid Berlin, but they cause little damage.